 - Competitions where the sole purpose of the program is to judge cultural works.

 - Projects that are for or by students as part of the activities of a college or school.
 Some of the project may be student-focused, but most of it must serve the greater community outside of the school.

-- Applications where the purpose is to “re-grant” or award funds using some or all of the Project grant in the form of scholarships or other prizes.
-If you are giving cash prizes, don’t include this in your project budget.
+- Applications where the purpose is to “re-grant” or award funds using some or all of the Projects grant in the form of scholarships or other prizes.
+If you are giving cash prizes, do not include this in your project budget.

-- Other projects that do not meet the definition of public programming, or a ‘project’ (see description above).
-If you aren’t sure about your project, you should contact us.
+- Other projects that do not meet the definition of Public Programming, Capacity Building, or a ‘project’ (see description above).
+If you are not sure about your project, you should contact us.